123wowow123/chronopin/content.md

 Features:

 hash*tag? useful for 'editor's choice' and other badges ++
+$tag mention will show ticker price in pin view

 All links to outside site will be converted to target blank +